Brian Williams: Other activities

 Williams made frequent guest appearances on NBC's television comedy 30 Rock, as a caricatured version of himself.
 In the episode "The Ones", he is seen at home receiving proposition calls meant for Tracy Jordan.
 In "Audition Day", he auditions to be a new TGS cast member.
 He also is seen once on the show taunting Tina Fey's character, Liz Lemon.
 In April 2012, on the West Coast installment of the 30 Rock season 6 live show, Williams portrayed a news anchor covering the Apollo 13 story.

 Williams was the commencement speaker at Bates College in May 2005, The Catholic University of America in May 2004, Ohio State University in June 2008, and at the University of Notre Dame in 2010.
 In May 2012, he spoke at the George Washington University commencement on the National Mall.
 He was the commencement speaker for Elon University's graduating class of 2013, which included his son Douglas.

 Williams also collaborated on the Encyclopedia of World History from Backpack Books published in 2003.

 Williams has written for publications including The New York Times and Time magazine.

+Later career

+On October 17, 2024, Williams was announced as the host for 2024 election coverage for Amazon Prime Video.

+Since 2026, he has hosted a podcast titled We're Back!
+With Brian Williams on Netflix.